ndmitchell/hexml/README.md

 The name "hexml" is a combination of "Hex" (a curse) and "XML".
 The "X" should not be capitalised because the parser is more curse and less XML.

 Hexml may be suitable if you want to quickly parse XML, from known sources, and a full XML parser has been shown to be a bottleneck.
-As an alternative to hexml, which supports things like entities but is still pretty fast, see [Pugixml](http://pugixml.org/) (with a [Haskell binding](https://hackage.haskell.org/package/pugixml)).
+As an alternative to hexml, which supports things like entities but is still pretty fast, see [Pugixml](http://pugixml.org/) (with a [Haskell binding](https://hackage.haskell.org/package/pugixml) - but be aware the Haskell binding [can segfault](https://github.com/philopon/pugixml-hs/issues/5)).

 Hexml is tested with [AFL](http://lcamtuf.coredump.cx/afl/).